Range

 A map maps keys to values.

-map has no keys, nor can keys be added.
+The zero value of a map is nil.
+A nil map has no keys, nor can keys be added.

-function returns a map of the given type, initialized and ready for use.
+The make function returns a map of the given type, initialized and ready for use.

 1 | type Vertex struct { |